-Although we have not entered into written agreements providing Messrs.
-Cogburn, Sortur or Yannamani severance benefits, upon a termination of Messrs.
-Cogburn's, Sortur's or Yannamani's employment by us without cause, each of Messrs.
-Cogburn, Sortur and Yannamani would be eligible for severance benefits pursuant to our current severance policy equal to continued payment of his base salary for a period of three weeks for each year of service, up to a maximum of 16 weeks.
+Although we have not entered into a written agreement providing Mr. Sortur severance benefits, upon a termination of his employment by us without cause, Mr. Sortur would be eligible for severance benefits pursuant to our current severance policy equal to continued payment of his base salary for a period of three weeks for each year of service, up to a maximum of 16 weeks.
 Our severance policy may be amended or terminated at any time in our sole discretion.